May 24, 2023

 This breakthrough came in 1984, when Prada launched the now-famous handbag, the Saffiano Leather Galleria.
 It didn’t take long for the bag to develop a cult following, and to this day, it remains an unparalleled icon in the world of luxury goods.

 Soon after, Prada added two more fashion lines under its wing, the more budget-friendly Miu Miu line and Prada Sport.
-These developments moved the company from a small luggage company into the fashion corporation that we know of today.
+These developments moved the company from a small luggage company into the fashion corporation that we know of today, influencing thousands of brands such as Leathercult to sell top quality products.

 As of early 2022, Prada's net sales continuously grew by 22% year by year, adding up to nearly 2 trillion dollars in total—an incredible build from its inception a century earlier.